-But what exactly is a depreciation schedule?
+But what is a depreciation schedule exactly?
 And how can you benefit from it?

 We’ll break down everything you need to know about tax depreciation schedules so that you can maximise the tax benefits available to you through your investment property.

-Before delving into what a tax depreciation schedule is, it’s important to understand property tax depreciation.
+Before delving into what is a tax depreciation schedule is, it’s important to understand property tax depreciation.

 As a building gets older, its structure and the assets within the building are subject to general wear and tear.
 In other words, each year, the value decreases and thus, depreciates.

 The Australian Tax Office (ATO) allows property investors, who generate income from their investment property, to claim the property depreciation as a tax deduction.